yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - **Deny list strategy**: explicitly specify the access that is not allowed.
 All other access is allowed.
   This is the default behavior of AWS Organisations.
   You leave the default `FullAWSAccess` policy in place and attach additional policies that explicitly _deny_ access to unwanted services and actions

+## Adding accounts to AWS Organisation
+- One

 ## AWS Account Limits
 📒https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information